 Longtime visitors to the Grand Strand tend to always have a few ‘must do’s’ on their annual vacation itinerary, and a visit to a nearby fishing pier is usually one.
 Hot spots for decades, Myrtle Beach’s eight popular piers are good for so much more than fishing.
-Some boast fabulous on-pier restaurants and many host excellent live entertainment.
-Two are even home to much-beloved arcades!
+Some boast fabulous pier restaurants and many piers are near Myrtle Beach hotels.
+Two piers are even home to much-beloved arcades!
 Spread out along 60 miles of picturesque shoreline, they range from as far north as Cherry Grove all the way down to Garden City.
-Here is a round up of the piers that call the Myrtle Beach area home and how to make the most of your visit to each:
+Here is a round-up of the piers that call the Myrtle Beach area home and how to make the most of your visit to each:

 Apache Pier is a part of the very popular Apache Campground, a family campground complex located near many great attractions, including Tanger Outlets and Barefoot Landing.
 It is the longest wooden fishing pier along the entire east coast, with a length of 1,206 feet, and is open 365 days a year.
-Beyond full-service bait fishing and an on-site tackle shop, Apache Pier is also home to Croakers, the pier restaurant, as well as an arcade.
+Beyond full-service bait fishing and an on-site tackle shop, Apache Pier is also home to Groupers At The Pier, the pier restaurant, as well as an arcade.
 From Memorial Day through Labor Day, the pier hosts live music on the center stage under their signature big yellow pagoda.
 While campground visitors spend plenty of time at the pier, it’s accessible to those not staying within the campground as well.
 Guests can access the pier through the main campground entrance located at the corner of Kings Road and Lake Arrowhead Road.
 Let the attendant know you’re visiting the pier, and they will direct you to the right parking area.
-Apache Pier’s hours vary depending on the season.
+The Pier’s hours vary depending on the season.
 Currently, hours are from 7:00 AM - 6:00 PM during the winter months and summer hours will be determined soon.
-Walking the pier costs $2 per person during the day and $3 per person during live entertainment.
+Walking the pier costs $2 per person during the day and cover charge during live entertain is $5 per person.
 Daily fishing rates are $12 for adults and children over 10 years.
 Children 6-10 years are $10 *No charge for sharing adult rods.
 Children under 6 are FREE.
 Fishing rod rental rate is $29.

 The 14th Avenue Pier in Myrtle Beach originally opened in 1926, and while a portion was damaged by Hurricane Hugo in 1989, it’s safe to say the pier is in better shape than it ever has

 Also located along the beautiful Myrtle Beach Boardwalk, 2nd Avenue Pier was built in 1936 and destroyed by hurricanes and rebuilt twice over its lifetime.
 Close to all of the fun summertime festivals that take place in downtown Myrtle Beach, 2nd Avenue Pier’s location is great, but many argue the fishing is even better!
-Anglers reel in mullet, trout, flounder, mackerel and even barracuda, and the views down the shoreline and boardwalk can’t be beat.
-The Pier House restaurant is both a local and visitor favorite and open for breakfast, lunch and dinner.
-Delicacies like lowcountry egg rolls, grilled grouper salads and lump crab remoulade can be found in the restaurant, while the second story Pier View open-air bar is ready to serve up frozen refreshments and craft beers.
-Second Avenue Pier is located at 110 North Ocean Boulevard in Myrtle Beach and open from 7 a.m. to 9 p.m. most days.
+Anglers reel in mullet, trout, flounder, mackerel, and even barracuda, and the views down the shoreline and boardwalk can’t be beaten.
+The Pier House restaurant is both a local and visitor favorite and is open for breakfast, lunch, and dinner.
+Delicacies like Lowcountry egg rolls, grilled grouper salads, and lump crab remoulade can be found in the restaurant, while the second-story Pier View open-air bar is ready to serve up frozen refreshments and craft beers.
+Second Avenue Pier is located at 110 North Ocean Boulevard in Myrtle Beach and is open from 7 a.m. to 9 p.m. most days.
 A fishing pass is $9.
 For more information on visiting the pier call (843) 626-8480 or find them on Facebook.

-The Pier at Garden City is a longtime family favorite, thanks to its karaoke, free-spirited live entertainment and super fun Pier Arcade.
+The Pier at Garden City is a longtime family favorite, thanks to its karaoke, free-spirited live entertainment, and super fun Pier Arcade.
 In fact, it’s known to locals as the party pier!
 Located just 8 miles south of Myrtle Beach, and directly in the heart of Garden City Beach, the 668-foot long pier boasts a rain shelter at the end and is free for visitors to walk and enjoy.
-The Deck Bar and Cafe is open from 7 a.m. to midnight, seven days a week throughout the summer season, and is a great spot to get a hand-dipped ice cream cone.
-The cafe also serves up seaside favorites like hot dogs, hamburgers and french fries.
-Live entertainment or karaoke is usually hosted on Friday, Saturday and Sunday nights, and the pier is also located to many other outstanding seafood restaurants and the Murrells Inlet Marshwalk.
+The Deck Bar and Cafe restaurant on the pier is open from 7 a.m. to midnight, seven days a week throughout the summer season, and is a great spot to get a hand-dipped ice cream cone.
+The cafe also serves up seaside favorites like hot dogs, hamburgers, and french fries.
+Live entertainment or karaoke is usually hosted on Friday, Saturday, and Sunday nights, and the pier is also located close to many other outstanding seafood restaurants and the Murrells Inlet Marshwalk.
 The pier is located at 110 Waccamaw Drive in Garden City Beach.
 Fishing is $9.50 for ages 13 or older and $4.75 for ages 12 and under.
 For more information, call (843) 651-9700.